A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: Introduction

-Among frequentist approaches, the empirical distribution is the most commonly used nonparametric approach in the simulation literature, and the bootstrap is typically used to quantify the input estimation uncertainty; see for example \cite{Barton_Schruben_1993,Barton_2007}.
+Among frequentist approaches, empirical distribution is the most commonly used nonparametric approach in the simulation literature, and the bootstrap is typically used to quantify the input model estimation uncertainty; see for example \cite{Barton_Schruben_1993,Barton_2007}.
 Empirical distribution is simple and easy to implement.
 However, DPM has some important advantages compared to empirical distribution.
 First, even though the underlying true distribution is continuous, empirical distribution is always discrete.
-With limited real-world data, the empirical distribution could overlook some important properties in the underlying input models.
+Smoothing methods, such as kernel estimators \cite{parzen1962estimation,baszczynska2016kernel} and splines \cite{cheng2002regression}, can be used to smooth the empirical cumulative distribution functions (ecdf) at the cost of losing unbiasedness.
+Second, with limited real-world data, the empirical distribution could overlook some important properties in the underlying input models.
 For example, in the presence of extreme values, DPM with infinite mixture components can provide a better fit to the tails.
-Second, the validity of using the bootstrap to quantify the input uncertainty relies on asymptotic approximation, and therefore it requires large samples of real-world data.
+Third, the validity of using the bootstrap to quantify the input uncertainty relies on asymptotic approximation, and therefore it requires large samples of real-world data.
 As we mentioned above, the decision makers often face the situations where the amount of real-world data is limited.
 As a Bayesian approach, DPM can overcome these limitations.
 Our empirical study demonstrates that DPM has better finite sample performance compared to frequentist competitors, especially when the sample size of real-world data is limited.
-Our empirical study indicates that it has the \textit{potential} to detect the latent sources of uncertainty.
-The selection of kernel function may impact the performance of DPM.
+The DPM-based input models have the \textit{potential} to detect the latent sources of uncertainty, and the selection of kernel function may impact the performance.